anurag-pverma/Atishae-Assignment/README.md

 ## feature:

-$: A beautiful user Interface & easy to use
+$:[ A beautiful user Interface & easy to use ],
-$: User Authentication with restricted routing for users
+$:[ User Authentication with restricted routing for users],
-$: Every user can create their own accounts
+$:[ Users record their expenses with a particular category]
-$: Users record their expenses with a particular category
+$: [Every user can create their own accounts]
-$: Users also able to delete and edit their records
+$: [Users also able to delete and edit their records]